boreec/nvim-config/README.md

 LSPs are configured in `lua/plugins/lsp.lua` and offers support for:
 - json via `jsonls`
 - go via `gopls`
+- graphql via `graphql-language-service-cli` (a root configuration is required in the project)
 - lua via `lua_ls`
 - typescript via `ts_ls`